JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 * `sdf[rows, col] = v` -> set rows `rows` of column `col`, in-place; `v` must be an abstract vector;
 * `sdf[rows, cols] = v` -> set rows `rows` of columns `cols` in-place;
-                           `v` can be an `AbstractMatrix` or `v` can be `AbstractDataFrame` when column names must match;
+                           `v` can be an `AbstractMatrix` or `v` can be `AbstractDataFrame` in which case column names must match;
 * `sdf[!, col] = v` -> replaces `col` with `v` with copying; if `col` is present in `sdf` then filtered-out rows in newly created vector are filled with values already present in that column;